6 Great Books to Read If You Have Anxiety

 For solidarity in the struggle: First, We Make the Beast Beautiful: A New Journey Through Anxiety, by Sarah Wilson

-Taking her inspiration (and her title) from a Chinese proverb, author Sarah Wilson (who also wrote the bestseller I Quit Sugar) culls from existing literature on anxiety, and interviews with fellow sufferers, to present readers with small, actionable advice on managing daily life with an anxiety disorder (these include “make your bed,” “just breathe,” and, simply, “eat.”)
+Taking her inspiration (and her title) from a Chinese proverb, author Sarah Wilson (who also wrote the best seller I Quit Sugar) culls from existing literature on anxiety, and interviews with fellow sufferers, to present readers with small, actionable advice on managing daily life with an anxiety disorder (these include “make your bed,” “just breathe,” and, simply, “eat.”)
 Wilson takes a more spiritual, self-help approach than some, and this book might prove more effective for more mild sufferers looking for guidance, inspiration, and a kindred spirit.

 Sample lines: “I’d say anxiety creates resilience to thrive in this life.
 Anxiety is a beautiful thing.”

-For practical tips and tasks: The Anxiety and Phobia Workbook, by Edmund Bourne, PhD
+For practical tips and tasks: The Anxiety and Phobia Workbook, by Edmund Bourne, Ph.D.

 Sample lines: “Taking responsibility means you don’t blame anyone else for your difficulties.
 It also means that you don’t blame yourself.”